TCI Server (TCI Applet)¶

 - Status shows

 (port in use)after clickingEnableβ Another process is already bound to that port.
-Enter a different port number in thePortfield and press Enter, then clickEnableagain. - Application still crashes on quit after upgrading β Confirm you are running v0.9.7 or later.
+Enter a different port number in thePortfield and press Enter, then clickEnableagain. - Application crashes on quit β Confirm you are running v0.9.7 or later.
 Check

 Help > Aboutfor the version string.
 If the version is correct and crashes persist, disableEnablebefore quitting to isolate whether TCI is still involved.
 Enablesnaps back to off immediately β The port bind failed.
 The status label turns red and shows(port in use).
-Change the port value and try again.
+Change the port value and try again.- Slice assignment label shows raw HTML β This indicates you are running a version earlier than v26.5.2.1.
+Upgrade to the latest version to ensure proper rendering of slice identifiers.